JingyiChris/exSEEK/README.md

 ```bash
 docker run --rm -it -v $PWD:/workspace -w /workspace ltbyshi/exseek exseek.py -h
 ```
-The -v flag mounts the current working directory `$PWD` into the `/workspace` in docker image, so you can eaisly check the ouput files in `/workspace` directory after exiting docker.
+The -v flag mounts the current working directory `$PWD` into the `/workspace` in docker image, so you can easily check the output files in `/workspace` directory after exiting docker.

 A helper message is shown:
 ```bash